awez/amirrajan.github.com/recruiters/index.md

 - You can go [here](http://careers.stackoverflow.com/amirrajan) for my resume.
 Just print to PDF (much more portable than Word documents).
 - You are currently on my website.
 Feel free to visit the [About](/about) page for more information about who I am, and what expertise I can offer your company.

 Hope this list helps you out!
-I look forward to hearing about opportunities that _fit the criteria above_.
+I look forward to hearing about opportunities that fit the criteria above.

 Truly, **I'm always looking for good recruiters to work with**.
 This is just a quick way to separate the spammers from the ones that are genuinely interested in building a relationship.